fixmycrypto/FixMyCrypto/README.md

     "passphrase": "{{ThePassphrase!}}",

 This will test e.g. "ThePass**hp**rase!" and all other single typos of "ThePassphrase!"
 (2,846 permutations).

+You can fuzz multiple passphrases if you're not sure which one you used:

+    "passphrases": [

+        "{{FirstPossibility}}",

+        "{{SecondPossibility}}
+    ],

+This will perform a fuzzy match of all possible typos of "FirstPossibility" and "SecondPossibility" (6,716 permutations).

 If you think you have more than 1 typo in your passphrase, you can set the `fuzzDepth` setting to 2 (this increases the search time exponentially):